 The username and password are the same for all serial console and SSH remote log in actions.
 Root account login is disabled until you manually create a password for the account.
 The user moxa is in the sudo group so you can operate system level commands with this user using the sudo command.
-For additional details, refer to the Sudo Mechanism section.
+For additional details, see the Sudo Mechanism section in chapter 4.